-Given the value of the sophisticated algorithms, it was a no brainer for Garmin to acquire FirstBeat in order to position itself in the expanding consumer health analytics market.
+Given the sophisticated algorithms’ value, it was a no-brainer for Garmin to acquire FirstBeat to position itself in the expanding consumer health analytics market.

 Withings enters the market with its Scanwatch

-Withings upcoming Scanwatch takes sleep tracking feature from basic measurements to actual detection of sleep apnea.
+Withings, the upcoming Scanwatch takes sleep tracking features from basic measurements to actual detection of sleep apnea.

-Although there is no direct relationship of day to day stress and sleep apnea, studies have shown that some folks with PTSD suffer from Sleep Apnea.
-Almost 70% of patients suffering from PTSD are at high risk of sleep apnea.
+Although there is no direct relationship between day-to-day stress and sleep apnea, studies have shown that some folks with PTSD suffer from Sleep Apnea.
+Almost 70% of patients who have PTSD are at high risk of sleep apnea.

 New stress sensing technology that’s coming soon to wearables

 There are already wearables that can monitor changes in sweat chemistry.

 A good example of an available wearable that does this today is the Empatica E4.